-If you do not file a return when the appellate division issues an alternative writ or order to show cause, it does not mean that the appellate division is required to issue the writ requested by the petitioner.
-However, the appellate division will treat the facts stated by the petitioner in the petition as true, which makes it more likely the appellate division will issue the requested writ.
-Unless the appellate division sets a different filing deadline in its alternative writ or order to show cause, you must serve and file your return within 30 days after the appellate division issues the alternative writ or order to show cause.
+If you do not file a return when the appellate division judge issues an alternative writ or order to show cause, it does not mean that the appellate division judge is required to issue the writ requested by the petitioner.
+However, the appellate division judge will treat the facts stated by the petitioner in the petition as true, which makes it more likely the appellate division judge will issue the requested writ.

+Unless the appellate division judge sets a different filing deadline in the alternative writ or order to show cause, you must serve and file your return within 30 days after the appellate division judge issues the alternative writ or order to show cause.
 The return must be served on all the other parties to the writ proceeding.
 "Serving and filing" the return means that you must:

 - Have somebody over 18 years old who is not a party to the case-so not you-mail or deliver ("serve") the return to the other parties in the way required by law. - Make a record that the return has been served.
 This record is called a "proof of service."
 Proof of Service (Appellate Division) (form APP-109) can be used to make this record.
 The proof of service must show who served the return, who was served with the return, how the return was served (by mail or in person), and the date the return was served. - File the original return and the proof of service with the appellate division.
 You should make a copy of the return you are planning to file for your own records before you file it with the court.
-It is a good
+It is a good idea to bring or mail an extra copy of the return to the clerk when you file your original and ask the clerk to stamp this copy to show that the original has been filed.